BayashiPascal/TryCatchC/README.md

 # TryCatchC

 TryCatchC is a C module implementing the try/catch mechanism available in other programming languages but missing in C. It is based on the setjmp/longjmp functions.
-It supports recursive incursion of try/catch blocks, forward of uncatched exception to the upper level try/catch block if any, exception raised by signals like SIGSEV (non ANSI C feature), and user defined exceptions.
+It supports recursive incursion of try/catch blocks, forward of uncatched exception to the upper level try/catch block if any, exception raised by signals like SIGSEV (non ANSI C feature), and user-defined exceptions.

 ## Usage

 * Download and add the files `trycatch.c` and `trycatch.h` to your project.
-* Modify the list of predefined exceptions in `enum TryCatchException` in `trycatch.h` according to your needs, or create your own user defined exceptions as explained in `trycatch.h`.
+* Modify the list of predefined exceptions in `enum TryCatchException` in `trycatch.h` according to your needs, or create your own user-defined exceptions as explained in `trycatch.h`.
-* Eventually add support for signals other than SIGSEV by referring to `TryCatchInitHandlerSigSegv()` and `TryCatchSigSegvHandler()`.
+* Optionally add support for signals other than SIGSEV by referring to `TryCatchInitHandlerSigSegv()` and `TryCatchSigSegvHandler()`.
-* Use it in your project, for example as follow:
+* Use it in your project, for example as follows:
 ```
 #include <stdlib.h>
 #include <stdio.h>